Ready-to-go Earth and space science investigations for middle school

 Deepen learning with Related Reading

-Students learn how over 13 billion years ago, the universe started to form from just three ingredients—gases, dust, and gravity.
+Middle school students learn how over 13 billion years ago, the universe started to form from just three ingredients—gases, dust, and gravity.
 Reading how the Milky Way, and many other galaxies formed enables students to collect observations from text to answer the guiding question.

 Earth and space science investigations for your middle school classroom